Chigusa0w0/jieba.d/README.md

 - If compiled with other projects
   - Please provide an `ImportExpression` search path to `source/resources` directory of this project in the compiler command line.
-  - When using DMD, the parameter looks like `-J=". /source/resources"`.
+  - When using DMD, the parameter looks like `-J="../source/resources"`.
 If you are using other compilers, please refer to the compiler manual for the parameter format.